CAC Payback Basics: What It Is, How to Calculate It and Why It Matters

 CAC encompasses all of the sales and marketing costs that a business has to shell out to land a single new customer (calculated as total sales & marketing expense in a period / total customers acquired in a period).
 This includes expenses like ad spend, creative development, and commissions along with more substantial overhead expenses such as salaries and rent.
-While CAC is accepted as a cost of doing business, it should not be a blank check for your sales & marketing team.
+While CAC is accepted as a cost of doing business (you have to spend money to make money), it should not be a blank check for your sales & marketing team.

 Calculating: CAC Payback Basics and How to Calculate It

 CAC payback is the single best measure of the efficiency of your go-to-market engine.
 It tells you how long, in months, quarters, or years it will take to earn back the money spent on a new customer.
 A high figure is a signal you’re spending too much on customer acquisition, a low number the opposite.
 The trickiest part of getting CAC payback calculations right is that there are several different ways you can calculate it (just Google CAC payback and you’ll see what I mean) and position the numbers (should you include upsell?).
 One minor nuance can dramatically change your calculation’s outcome and obscure the reality of your sales efficiency.

 We recommend adopting the following formula that will provide you with the most accurate view of payback:

 CAC Payback = Sales & Marketing Expenses in Period / (Net New MRR Acquired in Period * Gross Margin)